Biker Chick

 "Biker Chick" is a song by American country music artist Jo Dee Messina.
 The song was written by Kelly Archer and Max T. Barnes and recorded by Messina during late 2006 in Nashville.
 The song was produced by Messina and Jerry Flowers, and released on July 9, 2007 as the intended lead single for Messina's album project Unmistakable.
 "Biker Chick" was instead released on the EP Unmistakable: Drive on November 9, 2010.

 Song information

 Messina stated that the song was chosen as the lead single from Unmistakable because the owner of her record label, Mike Curb, thought it was a "fun song" and a "great record."

 Chart performance

-"Biker Chick" debuted at number 59 on the US Billboard Hot Country Songs dated July 28, 2007.
+"Biker Chick" debuted at number 59 on the US Billboard Hot Country Songs chart dated July 28, 2007.